umbraco/Umbraco.Packages/Hacktoberfest2021/readme.md

 # Hacktoberfest 2021 package contributions

 For the Umbraco Hacktoberfest celebration of 2021 we are again counting contributions to open source Umbraco packages.

-However this year there is a limitation: the contribution must be on a v9 package, or helping upgrade a package to support v9.
+**However this year there is a limitation: the contribution must be on a v9 package, or helping upgrade a package to support v9**.

 ## For package maintainers